arangodb/docs/drivers/spark-connector-new.md

 - `ErrorIfExists`: the target collection is created, if it does not exist, otherwise an `AnalysisException` is thrown.
 - `Ignore`: the target collection is created, if it does not exist, otherwise no write is performed.

-Spark 3.1 implementation supports:
+Spark 3 implementations supports:
 - `Append`: the target collection is created, if it does not exist.
 - `Overwrite`: the target collection is created, if it does not exist, otherwise it is truncated.
 Use it in combination with the
   `confirmTruncate` write configuration parameter.

-In Spark 3.1, the `ErrorIfExists` and `Ignore` save modes behave the same as `Append`.
+In Spark 3 implementations, the `ErrorIfExists` and `Ignore` save modes behave the same as `Append`.

 Use the `overwriteMode` write configuration parameter to specify the document overwrite behavior (if a document with the same `_key` already exists).